-- scalp to measure and decode brain signals (usually spikes and local field potentials). - 3) Partially invasive (semi-invasive) BCIs, in which the sensors are surgically implanted inside the skull but outside the brain rather than within the grey matter.
+- Noninvasive BCIs, which use noninvasive brain signals measured outside of the brain, e.g., electroencephalograms (EEGs) and functional near-infrared spectroscopy (fNIRS). - 2) Invasive BCIs, which require surgery to implant sensor arrays or electrodes within the gray matter under the scalp to measure and decode brain signals (usually spikes and local field potentials). - 3) Partially invasive (semiinvasive) BCIs, in which the sensors are surgically implanted inside the skull but outside the brain rather than within the gray matter.

-This paper focuses on non-invasive BCIs, particularly EEG-based BCIs, which are the most popular type of BCIs due to their safety, low cost, and convenience.
+This article focuses on noninvasive BCIs, particularly EEGbased BCIs, which are the most popular type of BCIs due to their safety, low cost, and convenience.

-A closed-loop EEG-based BCI system, shown in Fig. 1, consists of the following components:
+A closed-loop EEG-based BCI system, shown in Fig. 1, consists of the following components.